 The NDHP Motor Carrier Division (MCD) has two full-time MCSAP New Entrant Inspector positions.
 Those employees each conduct approximately 120 safety audits on new commercial motor vehicle carriers annually to ensure that they are in compliance with US Federal Motor Carrier rules and regulations.
 In addition, those inspectors conduct, at a minimum, 32 driver/vehicle examinations on commercial motor vehicles each year.

-FFY 2023 update, the NDHP received 2 additional MCSAP troopers from the 2023 legislative assembly, increasing from 13 troopers to 15.
+FFY 2024 update, the NDHP will ask the 2023 legislative assembly grew the motor carrier division by 2 additional FTE's, increasing from 13 troopers to 15.

 Base Salary/Hr x 2080 hrs=Annual Base Salary